Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Update an existing Kea DHCPv4 subnet', specifying the verb (Update) and the resource (existing Kea DHCPv4 subnet).
-It effectively distinguishes from sibling tools like create, delete, get, and list by focusing on updating an existing subnet.
+The description clearly states the action (update), the resource (existing Kea DHCPv4 subnet), and the required follow-up step.
+It distinguishes itself from sibling tools like create, delete, get, and list.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.